CityPay Elements

 Confirms the intent and handles 3DS if required.

-• autoHandle3DS: true → SDK renders challenge automatically.
+• autoHandle3DS defaults to true → the SDK renders the challenge automatically when required.

-• Optionally authorise: { endpoint, payload } triggers backend authorisation after confirm.
+• Optionally authorise: { endpoint, ... } triggers backend authorisation after confirm when you also set autoAuthorise: true.

 Emits: